aproseto/Advent-of-Cyber-2024/README.md

 - YARA to detect malicious patterns and bypass rule detection.
 - JQ within CMD to analyze logs.
 - Active Directory to investigate a malicious breach.
-- Splunk to analyze log using parsers and Search Processing Language (SPL).
+- Splunk to analyze logs using parsers and Search Processing Language (SPL).
 - Wireshark for traffic analysis.
 - Kubernetes for Digital Forensics and Incident Response (DFIR).